College Search

 Percentage of academic time spent in inclusive courses (with students who don't have disabilities): 25-49%

 Do all students in this program enroll in at least one inclusive college/university course for credit or audit each semester?
-No
+Yes

 Is the credential approved by the college/university?
-Yes, this credential has been through a formal approval process at the IHE
+Awarded by program, not officially recognized by the IHE

 Students in the program have access to the following campus-wide services: